Gino5k/Proxmox/README.md

 ## Rationale
 Wanted a low budget APU system with ECC support:
-* Integrated GPU -> Does not require a descrete GPU for basic use.
+* Integrated GPU -> does not require a discrete GPU for basic usage.
 * Relatively low power
 * Relatively low noise
 * Good enoguh for experimenting with integrated GPU passthrough & ZFS for NAS use